pulumi/examples/aws-ts-static-website/README.md

 - [Amazon S3](https://aws.amazon.com/s3/) is used to store the website's contents.
 - [Amazon CloudFront](https://aws.amazon.com/cloudfront/) is the CDN serving content.
 - [Amazon Route53](https://aws.amazon.com/route53/) is used to set up the DNS for the website.
-- [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) is used for securing things via HTTPS.
+- [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) is used for securing things via HTTPS.
+- [Amazon Lambda@Edge](https://aws.amazon.com/lambda/edge/) is used for performing redirect logic within CloudFront.

 ## Getting Started